makeruniverse/docs/docs/blog/posts/how-to-measure-progress-in-innovation-projects-?.md

 date: 2024-06-04
 categories:
     - energy
-    - project management
+    - measuring
 authors:
     - Holger
 ---

+Innovation projects start with a problem but without a known solution.

-Our goal in an innovation project is to find out what the goal is.
+In other words: Our goal in any innovation project is to find out what our goal is.

-Since we don't know the end result, it is impossible to measure our progress terms of accomplished work packages and tasks.

-But we can sense energy.
-Like any team, energetic teams may also not get things right.
+Which makes it hard to measure progress.
+We simply cannot know how many tasks we have to accomplish until we arrive at a solution, if we don't know the solution yet.

+So what can we measure?
+Energy.

+Teams with a high level of energy may not be smarter and they may not find solutions faster.
+But they  also not get things right.
 But it is the energy that keeps them going until they get there.

-Energy is what keeps projects alive, not money.
+Energy is what [keeps projects alive](when-do-startups-die?.md), not money.